Professor of Physics

 Washington University.
 Double major in physics

 My research interests span a broad range of experimental high energy physics and particle astrophysics.
-My primary research is in the field of neutrino oscillations and in the area of direct dark matter searches.
-I am the national spokesperson of the Canadian effort on the T2K neutrino oscillation experiment, which is trying to measure the neutrino mixing angle q13 by looking for evidence of electron neutrinos appearing in a beam of muon neutrinos.
-I am co-convener of T2K's near detector group, consisting of over half of the collaboration.
+My main research is in the field of neutrino oscillations and in the area of direct dark matter searches.
+I am the national spokesperson of the Canadian effort on the T2K neutrino oscillation experiment, which was the first long-baseline neutrino experiment to observe the appearance of electron neutrinos in a beam of muon neutrinos.
+From 2011-2013 I served co-convener of T2K's near detector group, consisting of over half of the collaboration.
 I also led the effort to build Fine-Grained Detectors (FGDs) for T2K, which are finely segmented active neutrino targets using polystyrene scintillator, passive water target layers, and Multi-Pixel Photon Counters with wavelength-shifting fibers for read-out.
 Previously I served as convener of T2K's near detector muon neutrino analysis group and as chair of T2K's Publication Board.

-Since July 2000 I have worked on the Sudbury Neutrino Observatory (SNO), which is a solar neutrino experiment designed to measure both the total flux of neutrinos from the Sun and the flux of electron neutrinos.
+I previously worked on the Sudbury Neutrino Observatory (SNO), which is a solar neutrino experiment designed to measure both the total flux of neutrinos from the Sun and the flux of electron neutrinos.
 SNO was the first experiment to directly measure the flavor content of the solar neutrino flux, and to demonstrate conclusively that solar neutrinos undergo flavor transformation, pointing to a final resolution of the long-standing solar neutrino problem.
 The SNO experiment ended in 2006, and has published its final physics results.
 My main contributions to the SNO experiment were in the areas of signal extraction techniques, day-night uncertainties, and time variability/periodicity measurements.

-I was also involved with the K2K experiments.
+I was also involved with the K2K experiment.
 K2K was the first long baseline neutrino oscillation experiment, and concluded data-taking in the fall of 2004.
 It was designed to look for for neutrino oscillations in a muon neutrino beam sent from the KEK laboratory towards the Super-Kamiokande detector.
-K2K found evidence for neutrino oscillations in a terrestrial muon neutrino beam at a significance of 4 sigma.

 As a graduate student I worked in the area of gamma-ray astrophysics with the STACEE experiment.
 STACEE is a novel ground-based atmospheric Cherenkov telescope built using the steerable mirrors at a solar power test facility.
 My Ph.D. thesis was the first ground-based measurement of the Crab Nebula's flux and search for pulsed emission from the Crab's pulsar below 200 GeV.